SDFIdk/FIRE/README.md

 ### Specifying database connection info

-For both write and read the database connectin string may be set _either_ by
+For both write and read the database connection string may be set _either_ by
 * an option; -db user:pass@host:port/database
 _or_ by
 * prior to the command setting the environment varable _fire-db_

 ### Write input file to gama